MarioGuCBMR/MR_smoking_abdominal_adiposity/code/2SMR/Curating_data/Outcome/README.md

-## README of code for curation of exposure data:
+## README of code for curation of outcome data:

 Here is the code for the treatment of each of the outcomes for 2SMR analysis: